 Why Does USCIS Issue NOIDs?

-USCIS issues NOIDs to ensure all approved immigration applications comply with U.S. laws.
+USCIS sends NOIDs to ensure all approved immigration applications comply with U.S. laws.
 In the EB-5 Immigrant Investment Program, for instance, investors seeking a Green Card must invest at least $1.05 million in a qualifying project, or $800,000 in a project located in a targeted employment area (TEA).

 Beyond meeting the investment threshold, investors must prove eligibility, a lawful source of funds, and sufficient job creation.
-A NOID is issued when an EB-5 petition doesn’t clearly satisfy one or more of these requirements.
+A NOID is issued when an EB-5 petition doesn’t clearly satisfy one or more of these program requirements.

 The following are some common reasons USCIS may issue a NOID in the case of EB-5 applications:

-- Highlighting Significant Problems in the Application – Typically, USCIS issues NOIDs when immigration officers find that an application lacks substantial evidence to prove eligibility.
+- Highlighting significant problems in the application – Typically, USCIS issues NOIDs when immigration officers find that an application lacks substantial evidence to prove eligibility.
 Rather than denying the application outright, USCIS notifies applicants of these deficiencies so that they can clarify the issues.
-For example, if the application fails to project job creation within a reasonable timeframe, USCIS can issue a NOID.
+For example, if the application fails to project job creation within a reasonable time frame, USCIS can issue a NOID.

 - Resolving Suspicions of Misrepresentation and Fraud – The EB-5 program mandates that the investor’s funds must come from lawful sources.
 Hence, USCIS may issue a NOID if it suspects the applicant’s funds may come from unverified or illicit sources.